preemptive/protected-adventureworks/README.md

 The following are prerequisites for using this sample:

-* Visual Studio 2017
+* Visual Studio 2019

 * Microsoft SQL Server or SQL Server Express

 * Microsoft SQL Server Management Studio

-* The following Windows features:
+* The following Windows features should enabled:

     * Internet Information Services (IIS) for Windows